awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Maintenance.md

    FROM apg_plan_mgmt.dba_plans;
    ```

-1. Set the status of the plan to `preferred`\.
-Doing so makes sure that the optimizer chooses to run it, instead of selecting from the set of approved plans, when the minimum\-cost plan isn't already `approved` or `preferred`\.
+1. Set the status of the plan to `Preferred`\.
+Doing so makes sure that the optimizer chooses to run it, instead of selecting from the set of approved plans, when the minimum\-cost plan isn't already `Approved` or `Preferred`\.

    ```
    SELECT apg_plan_mgmt.set_plan_status(<sql-hash>, <plan-hash>, 'preferred' );